St. Cuthbert’s Way

 Accommodation

-One of the highlights of this tour is the high standard of the accommodation.
-We specifically choose the hotels, inns, guesthouses and B&B’s to ensure that you enjoy every minute of your stay.
-They all offer a warm welcome to walkers, traditional hospitality and delicious local food.
-A hearty breakfast is included each morning, while lunch and dinner are not included so you are free to choose from the available options.
+This tour includes overnight accommodation in a mixture of country inns, small hotels, guesthouses and B&B’s.
+We carefully select your accommodation to ensure that you enjoy every minute of your stay and all offer a warm welcome to walkers, traditional hospitality and delicious local food.
+We book en-suite rooms as standard.
+If there are no en-suite rooms available in an overnight location, we may book a room with shared facilities, but we would always inform you in advance if this was the case.
+Breakfast is included each morning while lunch and dinner are not included so you are free to choose from the available options.
 Your accommodation will be more than happy to provide a packed lunch on request and this can be booked on arrival.
-Alternatively your guidebook also includes details of local shops and convenient lunch stops on the way.
+Alternatively, your guidebook also includes details of local shops and convenient lunch stops on the way.
 Dinner is available either at your accommodation or nearby pubs and restaurants and your info pack will of course have recommendations.

 Send an enquiry about this tour